 5. The functions are enabled with the enable bits.
-WY 65 and WY 66 are set to all 1's with a MOVW instruction.
+WY 65 and WY 66 are set to all 1's with a MOVW instruction.6.
+With the Data_Ready bit, data is transferred with Y 32.

 Figure 18 Enabling the Functions Loaded